What is Databricks Unity Catalog (and Should I Be Using It)?

 It almost allows registering and governing access to external data sources, such as cloud object storage, databases, and data lakes, through external locations and Lakehouse Federation.

-Does Unity Catalog Help With Databricks Cost?
+Does Unity Catalog help with Databricks costs?

 Yes, because Unity Catalog reduces both storage costs and fees for external licensing, it reduces cost compared to previous solutions.
 It also indirectly saves time by greatly reducing bottlenecks for ingesting data, reducing time spent on repetitive tasks by an average of 80% (according to Databricks).
 This all comes free and automatically enabled for all new users of the Databricks Data Intelligence Platform.